-After two years from the Policy Effective Date, no misstatements made in the Policyholder's Application will be used to contest this Policy.
-No statement will be used to contest the validity of coverage under the Policy unless such statement is in writing, signed by the Named Insured and a copy of such statement has been provided to the Named Insured or his representative or beneficiary
+After two years from the Policy Effective Date, no misstatements made in the Policyholder's Application, except fraudulent misstatements, will be used to contest this Policy.

 Physical Examination.
 We, at Our own expense, have the right and opportunity to examine the person of any individual whose loss is the basis of claim under this Policy when and as often as We may reasonably require during the pendency of the claim.